rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/about-the-workshop/content.md

 In line with the evolution of  modern application architectures, Oracle has ensured continuous innovation to be ahead of the curve.
 Oracle provides a solution architecture that is agnostic of development environment and data representation format.

 <P>
 This is where Oracle Database Multitenant and DB features comes into play.
-Oracle DB has the a native capability to support all the Modern representation formats like JSON, XML, Big data format like parquet files, Text docs, Spatial, etc.
+Oracle DB has the native capability to support all the Modern representation formats like JSON, XML, Big data format like parquet files, Text docs, Spatial, etc.
 Consolidating the data store, helps us clearly establish the segregation of responsibilities for developers & DBAs, thereby enabling the DBA to focus on  assuring database Reliability, Scalability, Availability and Security.

 ![](images/MicroServiceCDB.png " ")